Jackknife Sit-Up

 How to Perform

-1. Engage your core and simultaneously lift your torso and straight legs off the floor.
+1. Engage core and exhale as you simultaneously lift upper body and straight legs off the floor.

 Coaching Tips